 Table of Contents

-Chapter Two: British Soldier Heroism in the War on Terror Era
+2 British soldier heroism in the War on Terror era 44

 Barbara Korte is Professor of English Literature at the University of Freiburg.
 She has co-edited the volumes Heroism as a Global Phenomenon in Popular Culture (2019) and Heroes and Heroisms in British Fiction since 1800: Case Studies (2017).

 Nicole Falkenhayner is Senior Lecturer of British Literature and Cultural Studies at the University of Freiburg and author of Media, Surveillance and Affect: Narrating Feeling-States (2019) and Making the British Muslim: Representations of the Rushdie Affair and Figures of the War-on-Terror Decade (2014).